Bricks to Bridges Projects

 2) Interface Development

-We have opened two Bike Clubs - one in the Fortwilliam site, (577 Antrim Road), and the other at Macrory, (Duncairn Gardens) We are offering courses in basic bike handling and road-safety skills for residents living in these areas.
-Three of the courses will be offered to 10-14 year-olds and one of the courses will be offered to adults.
-The programme is about promoting cycling as an accessible means of physical exercise, and encouraging more people to make road journeys on bikes.
-Its also about creating a space for relationship building across the interface through a shared interest in bikes.
-This programme is funded through Active Belfast and CTC Bike Club.
-The club is currently running on Tuesdays 430-6pm.
+We opened two Bike Clubs - one in the Fortwilliam site, (577 Antrim Road), and the other at Macrory, (Duncairn Gardens) We offered courses in basic bike handling and road-safety skills for residents living in these areas.
+Two courses were offered to 10-14 year-olds.
+The programme was about promoting cycling as an accessible means of physical exercise, and encouraging more people to make road journeys on bikes.
+It was also about creating a space for relationship building across the interface through a shared interest in bikes.
+This programme was funded through Active Belfast and CTC Bike Club.

 Bike Repair & Maintenance Apprenticeship

-We are seeking funding for an OCN-accredited, 10-week Basic Bike Repair & Maintenance Apprenticeship at Macrory, for up to six young people from both Tiger’s Bay and the New Lodge as part of a multi-agency strategy to address anti-social behaviour in the area.
-Partnering agencies include: York Road Community Police, Youth Justice Agency, Rathbone, and BELB’s North Area Project.
+We delivered 5 OCN-accredited, 10-week Basic Bike Repair & Maintenance Apprenticeship Courses at the Macrory Centre btween 2013-2015.
+The courses recruited up to six young people, aged 16-18, from North Belfast, as part of a multi-agency strategy to address anti-social behaviour in the area.
+Partnering agencies include: York Road Community Police, Youth Justice Agency, Rathbone, PBNI, Thompson House, and Full Cycle Bike Shop.

 2.2 Friday Night Football Club

-Macrory United has emerged as a core of eight 12+ year-olds from Tigers Bay have begun training in Macrory on Friday evenings from 6-7pm.
-From September 2012, young people from the New Lodge will also be training as part of a partnership with New Lodge Youth Centre.
-This will begin on a single-identity basis initially with a view to mixing the teams in the coming months.
+Macrory United emerged as a core of eight 12+ year-olds from Tigers Bay began training in Macrory on Friday evenings from 6-7pm.
+This began on a single-identity basis initially with a view to mixing the teams after several months.
+Unfortunately, the work ended when the volunteer youth-worker moved on.

 2.3 Community-Pride Events

-We support the planning and delivery of community-wide events that seek to establish a new annual rhythm of cross-community traditions for young people and their families, such as the annual Lantern Parade, which will be held on Tuesday 30th October this year.
+We supported the planning and delivery of community-wide events that seek to establish a new annual rhythm of cross-community traditions for young people and their families, such as the annual Lantern Parade.
+This work is spear-headed by New Lodge Arts, from The Ashton Community Trust.

 2.4 Inner North Neighbourhood Renewal Partnership

-We support the Children and Young People’s Sub Group through seeking to strengthen its representativeness and capacity in its endeavour to collaborate on youth service planning and delivery.
+We supported the Children and Young People’s Sub Group through seeking to strengthen its representativeness and capacity in its endeavour to collaborate on youth service planning and delivery.

-We have been developing community gardens in the grounds of the Fortwilliam site since March 2012.
-We recognise the garden as a potential space for recreation, community service, relationship building, learning, and private relfection.
+We have been developing community gardens in the grounds of the Fortwilliam church site since March 2012.
+We have also helped establish a community garden in Tigers Bay, known as the Duncairn Community Gardens.
+We recognise the garden as a potential space for recreation, community service, relationship building, learning, and private reflection.
 By learning to harness nature's energy flow to grow flowers and food, we also begin to cultivate within, making way for new growth.
-The current project targets young people from the four neighbouring care homes, as well as referrals from Youth Justice Agency, and members of the congregation.
-The garden is open for referrals on Monday and Thursday 11am-1pm, and Saturday 10am-12pm.
-The project also offers participants OCN accredited training in Basic Horticultural Skills.
+The project offered participants OCN accredited training in Basic Horticultural Skills.
 Click here for more details.

-3) Church & Community Forum on Youth Club Misbehaviour Management
+3) Church & Community Forum on Youth Club Challenging Behaviour Management

-We work with LINC/CCWA and Jennymount Methodist to facilitate a local church & community forum for youth-club leaders on the topic of misbehaviour management.
-Through organizing a series of three meetings, the project seeks to:
+We worked with LINC/CCWA and Jennymount Methodist to facilitate a local church & community forum for youth-club leaders on the topic of "misbehaviour management".
+Through organizing a series of three meetings, the project sought to:

 - Build relationships with neighbouring churches and community groups who also provide a youth club or drop-in service